 One of Nuekollin’s best kept secrets sits innoccuously on top of the local shopping centre.

 So few people in Berlin actually own cars that the car park of the local shopping centre became somewhat of a white elephant.
+What do you do with an empty carpark?
+Turn it into a bar, of course!

 The top level of the car park has been transformed into an amazing rooftop bar.
-Taking the lift to the highest level of the carpar, we then walked up the final ramp, decorated with vertical gardens to find a unique bar totally decked out in up-purposed furnishings.
+Taking the lift to the highest level of the carpark, we then walked up the final ramp, decorated with vertical gardens to find a unique bar totally decked out in up-purposed furnishings.

 Despite the lack of any signage the rooftop is absolutely full of patrons taking in the views and enjoying a few cooling beverages on a hot day.

-After visiting the nearby museum, we called in for a visit at a not-so-small bar and brewery located under the Gleisdreieck u-bahn station.
+After visiting the nearby museum, we called in for a visit at a not-so-small bar and brewery located under the Gleisdreieck U-bahn station.

 The old slavic spelling of Berlin, BRLO has been constructed completely out of shipping containers.